vincedgy/fastapi-async-with-postgresql/docs/index.md

     If you are installing Python on Windows, be sure to check the box to have Python added to your PATH if the installer offers such an option (it's normally off by default).

+## Things I consider...

+I should do in the future :

+- [ ] : Make a proper Docker file and puch it to the Cloud
+- [ ] : Have a look at [asyncpg](https://github.com/magicstack/asyncpg)
+- [ ] : Make this project work on [cockroach](https://www.cockroachlabs.com/db/cockroachdb) database instead of
+  Postgresql
+- [ ] : Add a light [Flask](https://flask.palletsprojects.com/en/1.1.x/) FrontEnd with [svelte](https://svelte.dev)
+  FrontEnd, for REST API interactions
+- [ ] : Checkout the excellent [https://github.com/vinta/awesome-python](https://github.com/vinta/awesome-python) for
+  more inspiration.

+:smile:

 ---